dangreaves/template-cdk-project/README.md

 Once it's setup, all you need to do is click your profile inside Leapp, complete your SSO login information and you're good to go.

+### GitHub token

+If your CDK repository is hosted in GitHub, AWS will need a token to be able to access it from the pipeline.

+You should create a GitHub personal token, which has read access to the contents of the repository, and write access to webhooks.

+Create a secret in AWS Secrets Manager with the name `github-token`, and the plaintext content as the personal access token.

+AWS will automatically use this secret when accessing your GitHub repository for the pipeline source.

 ## Structure

-This template is organised into logical groups according to the [Construct best practices](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html#best-practices-constructs).
+This template is organised into logical groups according to the [Construct best practices](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html#best-practices-constructs) and the [CDK Pipelines](https://docs.aws.amazon.com/cdk/v2/guide/cdk_pipeline.html) guide.

-As an example, this template contains a single CDK app ([bin/cdk.ts](./bin/cdk.ts)) which contains the [HelloWorldStack](./lib/stacks/hello-world.ts) which itself contains the [HelloWorldApi](./lib/constructs/hello-world-api.ts) construct.
-The construct builds a simple API using API Gateway and AWS Lambda, which returns the message "Hello world".
+In the ([bin/cdk.ts](./bin/cdk.ts)) entrypoint, you will find a single CDK app which contains the [CDKPipelineStack](./lib/stacks/cdk-pipeline.ts) stack.

+Within the pipeline stack, you will find two stages (`infra` and `app`).
+These stages are self-deployed by the pipeline each time a commit is pushed to this repository.

 ### Apps